SERENADE: A Parallel Randomized Algorithm Suite for Crossbar Scheduling in Input-Queued Switches: SERENA

-\addedHL{Note there is a one-to-one correspondence between the graph cycles (of the union graph $S_r\bigcup S_g$) shown in~\autoref{fig: cycles-in-union} and the combinatorial cycles of $\sigma$ shown in~\autoref{fig: comb-cycles}.
-For example, cycle $\walk{I_{3}, O_1, I_4, O_{14}, \cdots, O_3, I_{12}, O_4, I_3}$, the first cycle in~\autoref{fig: cycles-in-union}, corresponds to the first combinatorial cycle $(3\,4\,14\,7\,11\,2\,8\,5\,16\,10\,12)$ in~\autoref{fig: comb-cycles}.} Note that two consecutive edges -- one belonging to the red matching $S_r$ and the other to the green matching $S_g$ -- on the graph cycle ``collapse" into an edge on the corresponding combinatorial cycle. \addedHL{For example, two directed edges $(I_{3}, O_1)$ ($\in S_r$) and $(O_1, I_4)$ ($\in S_g$) in~\autoref{fig: cycles-in-union} collapsed into the directed edge from (input port) $3$ to (input port) $4$ in the combinatorial cycle $(3\,4\,14\,7\,11\,2\,8\,5\,16\,10\,12)$ in~\autoref{fig: comb-cycles}.
+\modifiedHL{ In this section, to better describe MERGE under SERENADE however, we introduce a combinatorial view of MERGE, } through which the MERGE procedure can be very succinctly characterized by a single permutation $\sigma \triangleq \sigma_g^{-1} \circ \sigma_r$, the composition of the two aforementioned full matchings $S_r(I\rightarrow O)$ and $S_g(O\rightarrow I)$ written as permutations.
+We do so using the example shown in ~\autoref{fig: cycles-in-union}.
+It is not hard to verify that, in this example, $\sigma \triangleq \sigma_g^{-1} \circ \sigma_r \!=\! $.
+We then decompose this permutation $\sigma$ into disjoint combinatorial cycles.
+In this example, $\sigma \!=\!
+(3\,4\,14\,7\,11\,2\,8\,5\,16\,10\,12)(13\,9\,6\,15)(1)$, and its {\it cycle decomposition graph}, which contains precisely these three combinatorial cycles, is shown in~\autoref{fig: comb-cycles}.
+Note there is a one-to-one correspondence between the graph cycles (of the union graph $S_r\bigcup S_g$) shown in~\autoref{fig: cycles-in-union} and the combinatorial cycles of $\sigma$ shown in~\autoref{fig: comb-cycles}.
+For example, cycle $\walk{I_{3}, O_1, I_4, O_{14}, \cdots, O_3, I_{12}, O_4, I_3}$, \modifiedHL{ the leftmost cycle in~\autoref{fig: cycles-in-union}, corresponds to the leftmost combinatorial cycle $(3\,4\,14\,7\,11\,2\,8\,5\,16\,10\,12)$ in~\autoref{fig: comb-cycles}. } Note that two consecutive edges -- one belonging to the red matching $S_r$ and the other to the green matching $S_g$ -- on the graph cycle ``collapse" into an edge on the corresponding combinatorial cycle.
+For example, two directed edges $(I_{3}, O_1)$ ($\in S_r$) and $(O_1, I_4)$ ($\in S_g$) in~\autoref{fig: cycles-in-union} collapsed into the directed edge from (input port) $3$ to (input port) $4$ in the combinatorial cycle $(3\,4\,14\,7\,11\,2\,8\,5\,16\,10\,12)$ in~\autoref{fig: comb-cycles}.
 Hence each combinatorial cycle subsumes a red sub-matching and a green sub-matching that collapse into it.
 Note also that each vertex on the cycle decomposition graph corresponds to an input port.
 For example, vertex ``3'' in $(3\,4\,14\,7\,11\,2\,8\,5\,16\,10\,12)$ in~\autoref{fig: comb-cycles} corresponds to input port $I_{3}$ in~\autoref{fig: cycles-in-union}.
-Hence, we use the terms ``vertex'' and ``input port'' interchangeably in the sequel.}
+Hence, we use the terms ``vertex'' and ``input port'' interchangeably in the sequel.